typemill/docs/05-Forms/03-Meta-Tabs.md

 ## Extend the Vue Component

 The vue-component above just renders the forms and adds a store-button.
-You can, of course, extend the vue-component with all kind of functionality that you want.
+If you are a vue-developer, then you can do much more and extend the vue-component with all kind of functionality that you want.
 Imagine a seo-tab that fetches some statistics for the page from the API of the Google Search Console and displays some charts.
-I did not try this, but it is basically possible, of course.
+I did not try this yet, but it is no problem for you, I guess.

 ## Limitations